“Everything is inspiration and I am grateful for it”

 Family and friends

 My beloved kids Jobim and Lilas.
-They are the ones whom live with me, loving me, surprising me, moving me, helping me, challenging and inspiring me to be not only a better artist, but a better person all the time.
-They have to deal with my artistic crazyness or idiosyncrasy every single day , trying to find a way to understand it, enjoy it, fit in it, supporting me the best they can.
+They are the ones who live with me, loving me, surprising me, moving me, helping me, challenging me and inspiring me to be not only a better mother and artist, but a better person all the time.
+They have to deal with my artistic craziness or idiosyncrasy every single day , trying to find a way of understand it, and appreciating it , supporting me in the best way.

 Thank you, obrigada, meus amores.
 I love you so so so much and I hope I can make you feel happy and proud as much as I do feel happy and proud about you!
 I admire you.
-I enjoy being with you.
+I love being with you.
 I love you!
-You are my best reason for singing!
+You are everything in my life.

 My parents – I have learnt from my parents how to appreciate music.